gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_clear_additional_fields` - defaults to true, set to '__return_false' to stop the "additional fields" area of the checkout having a clear style applied to it

 == Changelog ==
-= 3.0 (XX/XX/2023) =
+= 3.0 (08/10/2023) =

 * Rewritten to support the new getAddress.io API -- the API used previously is no longer available to new getAddress.io customers.
+* Added custom database table to cache postcode results across visitors.
+Results are cached for 1 day before being purged in a daily cron job.
+* Moved settings to their own section (at the top) in the WooCommerce -> Settings -> General tab.
 * Removed ability to send an over-usage email, as getAddress.io now does this natively.
-* Moved settings to their own section (at the top) in the WooCommerce -> Settings -> General tab.
+* Removed notes about test postcodes from readme and settings screen, they're no longer supported.

 = 2.3 (14/06/2023) =